-The purpose of Personal and Social Development (PSD) education is to support the development of informed young people who are able to positively manage themselves, their relationships, their aspirations and their place in society.
+The purpose of Life Education is to support the development of informed young people who are able to positively manage themselves, their relationships, their aspirations and their place in society.

 We believe that the core outcomes are integral to the aim to provide a balanced and broadly based curriculum which: